kenopen/Wizarding_World_Explorer/README.md

 - Voice features to teach user how to pronounce spells
 - FAQ page for users
 - Possibly a welcome screen instead of navigating directly to the houses page
+- Implement lazy loading instead of paging
+- Add spell images, and include caching for these (images should be linked to API)
+- Add photos of inventors and notable wizards

 ## Developer notes

 - API requires brewing instructions
 - API require pronunciation of spells
+- Photo urls of elixirs, spells, inventors and notable wizards should be included in API